Monocypher is an easy to use crypto library. It is:

 - Direct.
 The abstractions are minimal.
 A developer with experience in applied cryptography can be productive in minutes.

 - Fast.
-The primitives are fast to begin with, and performance wasn't needlessly sacrificed.
-Monocypher holds up pretty well against Libsodium, despite being closer in size to TweetNaCl.
-(More detailed benchmark)
+The primitives are fast to begin with and performance wasn’t needlessly sacrificed.
+Monocypher holds up pretty well against libsodium, despite being closer in size to TweetNaCl (see the more detailed benchmark)

 Getting started